Live music at your wedding ceremony

 Additional musiciansUpon request, I can always bring in additional musicians, such as a violinist, cellist, percussionist, or additional singer.

-Your own musical talentAre you musical yourself?
-If you would like to play or sing something at your own ceremony (or if your partner would like to surprise you with this), I would be happy to assist you.
+Your own musical talentIf you would like to play or sing something at your own ceremony (or if you would like to surprise your partner with this), I would be happy to assist you.

 Your kind words.